wp-plugins/autoptimize/readme.txt

 You can do this in your page/ post content, in widgets and in your theme files (consider creating [a child theme](http://codex.wordpress.org/Child_Themes) to avoid your work being overwritten by theme updates).

+= Can I change the directory & filename of cached autoptimize files? =

+Yes, if you want to serve files from e.g. /wp-content/resources/aggregated_12345.css instead of the default /wp-content/cache/autoptimize/autoptimize_12345.css, then add this to wp-config.php:
+`
+define('AUTOPTIMIZE_CACHE_CHILD_DIR','/resources/');
+define('AUTOPTIMIZE_CACHE_FILE_PREFIX','aggregated_');
+`

 = Where can I report an error? =

 You can report problems on the [wordpress.org support forum](http://wordpress.org/support/plugin/autoptimize), or [contact the maintainer using this contact form](http://blog.futtta.be/contact/).